-In Counts 3 through 9, Respondent made, participated in making, or attempted to use his official position to influence decisions by the Water District to award contracts to the source of the gifts he received.
-Each of the eight decisions was to award a very large contract to the source of Respondents gifts, totaling over \$6,000,000 in contracts.
+In Counts 3 through 9, Respondent voted to award contracts to the source of the gifts he received.
+Each of the seven decisions was to award a very large contract to the source of Respondents gifts, totaling over \$6,000,000 in contracts.
 Additionally, Respondent concealed that he had a disqualifying economic interest in each decision by failing to report gifts he received from the vendor that was the subject of each decision.
-However, Respondent does not have a history of enforcement actions, cooperated with the investigation, and has agreed to an early settlement.
+However, Respondent cooperated with the investigation and has agreed to an early settlement.
 Therefore a \$3,500 penalty per count for Counts 3 through 9 is recommended.